Webinars

 Waiheke Island — a world first?

 Waiheke Island has an ambition to be the world’s first predator-free urban island.
-There are no possums on the island, and stoat eradication is currently…
+It’s a big challenge with 9,000 permanent residents and over one million tourists every year.

 Dan Henry with Traps over Miramar.
 Photo @ Ross Giblin, Stuff.